trademob/anna-molly/README.md

 ## Base Task

 Base Task module is an abstract class that all plugins inherit from.
-It can setup the necessary resources/connections for the plugin.
-And exposes a `run` method which is implement by the plugins.
+It can setup the necessary resources/connections for the plugin and exposes a `run` method which is implemented by the plugins.

 ## Collector Daemon